 The Glendale Heights Historic House was donated to the Village in memory of Harold A. Reskin, the founding father and the first developer of the Village.
-Space in the Historic House will be devoted to exhibit artifacts and pictures of the rich history of the Village, its growth and development.
-The Village hopes to create a place that educates and entertains residents about the Village's "proud and progressive" past and future.
+Space in the Historic House was devoted to exhibit artifacts and pictures of the rich history of the Village, its growth and development.
+The Village created a place that educates and entertains residents about the Village's "proud and progressive" past and future.

 Glendale Heights Historical Committee meets on the 1st Monday of the month at the Historic House, 311 Windy Point (corner of Windy Point and Paul).
 Meetings begin at 7:00 p.m.